Michigan Public Health Admissions Ambassadors

 karhaw@umich.edu

-I am a junior in the undergraduate B.S. program here at SPH.
-I am an external transfer student and my primary interests are in social epidemiology and health inequities.
+I am a Senior in the undergraduate B.S. program here at SPH.
+I am an external transfer student and my primary interests are in social epidemiology research and black maternal and infant mortality.
 I chose public health because of my interest in confronting health disparities and researching social determinants of health.
-I am currently a member in a couple of student-led clubs on campus including the Public Health Association and the Black Student Union.
-I also enjoy spending time baking and trying new food.
-I'd be happy to connect with students on what it's like being an external transfer student, and my admissions process, or share my experience thus far in the program!
+I currently work in a public health research lab at the Institute for Social Research and at the SSW DEI office.
+After this year I plan to go on to grad school to get my MPH in epidemiology.
+I'd be happy to connect with students on what it's like adjusting as an external transfer student, finding public health research opportunities, applying to grad school, or share my experiences in the program overall!

 fatemad@umich.edu